 In the beginning, there was FORTRAN – FORmula TRANslator for the IBM 704.
 The original FORTRAN, as well as its successor FORTRAN II, was almost entirely lacking in the ability to specify what kind of numbers you were calculating with.
 The 704 had “fixed point” registers, which we know as integers, and “floating point” registers (reals).
 Just one size of each.
 The early FORTRAN language didn’t even have a way to explicitly declare whether a variable (or in the case of FORTRAN II, a function) was real or integer – that was indicated by the choice of first letter of the variable’s name.
 Yes, this is where the implicit typing rule for “letters I through N being integer, everything else being real” came from.
 (FORTRAN II also applied a meaning to the last letter of a name being F (made it a function) or the first letter being X (made the function be integer).)

 Next came FORTRAN IV, also known as FORTRAN 66.
 F66 introduced the notion of explicit typing through the REAL and INTEGER declaration statements.
 (F66 also introduced COMPLEX and LOGICAL, concepts that had not been in the earlier languages.)
 While there was still only one kind of integer (and logical or complex), there were two kinds of reals, reflecting newer computer architecture.
 The larger one was called DOUBLE PRECISION.
-In addition to being able to declare variables as either REAL or DOUBLE PRECISION, you could indicate which kind a real constant was by the use of an E exponent letter for REAL or a D exponent letter for DOUBLE PRECISION – for example, 3.1415926535897D0.
+In addition to being able to declare variables as either REAL or DOUBLE PRECISION, you could indicate which kind a real constant was using an E exponent letter for REAL or a D exponent letter for DOUBLE PRECISION – for example, 3.1415926535897D0.

-What the language didn’t specify, and really still doesn’t, was the precision, range and in-memory format of integer and real values.
+What the language didn’t specify, and still doesn’t, was the precision, range and in-memory format of integer and real values.
 Different computer architectures had different designs for these.
-Register sizes could be 8, 12, 16, 30, 32, 36, 48, 60 or 64 bits, some CDC machines had ones-complement integers (allowing minus zero for an integer!), the PDP-11 line had several different floating point formats depending on the series, the IBM 360/370 had “hex normalization” for its floating point, etc. As many computers offered a choice of integer and real sizes, programmers naturally wanted to be able to specify these in their programs.
+Register sizes could be 8, 12, 16, 30, 32, 36, 48, 60 or 64 bits, some CDC machines had ones-complement integers (allowing minus zero for an integer!), the PDP-11 line had several different floating-point formats depending on the series, the IBM 360/370 had “hex normalization” for its floating point, etc. As many computers offered a choice of integer and real sizes, programmers naturally wanted to be able to specify these in their programs.
 Thus came about the common extension of adding *n to the INTEGER or REAL keyword where n was the size in bytes of the value, for example, REAL*8 or INTEGER*2.
 So popular were these extensions that many programmers thought (and even today many think) that this syntax is standard Fortran; it isn’t!

-Next we come to FORTRAN 77, but nothing really changed here in the way that variables were typed.
+Next, we come to FORTRAN 77, but nothing really changed here in the way that variables were typed.
 F77 did add CHARACTER (with the *n syntax), but that’s it for typing.
 This was the era of the shift of the mainstream computer architectures to 32-bit (from smaller or larger sizes).
 Since FORTRAN (still in upper case) still assumed only one, unspecified size of integer (and two unspecified sizes of real), and the default sizes changed as architectures did, the use of syntax such as INTEGER*2, as well as compiler options such as -i8) became even more entrenched, making code portability problematic.

 Fortran 90 (mixed-case!) finally addressed the problem of different kinds of integer and real (also logical, complex and character, but I’m not going to spend much time on those.)
 Recognizing that the widely-used *n syntax served only to specify size in bytes and not any other properties, the language adopted the notion of “kind numbers” that identified a particular variation of a type but did not specify it directly.
 Kind numbers were to be positive integers, but other than that an implementation was free to choose whatever set of kind numbers it wanted.
 The syntax for using these in declarations was the “kind type parameter” specified by the optional keyword KIND, for example: INTEGER(KIND=3) or REAL(17).
 For literals, the kind type followed an underscore, and the kind could be an integer literal or a named (PARAMETER) constant, for example: 486_4 or 3.1414926535897_DP.